phelipetls/blog/content/posts/bash-for-javascript-developers/index.md

   {{< /tab >}}
 {{< /tabs >}}

-Notice the syntax for assigning a variable. `foo = bar` won't work, instead `foo` will be interpreted as a command and `= bar` as arguments.
+Pay attention to the syntax used for assignment: `foo = bar` won't work, instead `foo` will be interpreted as a command and `= bar` as its arguments.

-`foo` will be global by default.
-There isn't quite an equivalent in Bash to JavaScript's `const`, `var` or `let`, but it is possible to declare a variable that is local to the scope a function, which we'll see later.

-Bash has built-in variables, for instance `$HOME` is the current user's home directory and `$BASH_VERSION` is Bash's version.

 Variables may also be called parameters, or, better saying, they're a special type of parameters, a named parameter.

-There are also special parameters, like `$_` which holds the argument argument of the last executed command.
+Bash has built-in variables, like `$HOME` and `$BASH_VERSION`, and special parameters, like `$_` which holds the last argument passed to the last executed command.

 # Parameter expansion